The Spirit (2008 film)

-The film was released theatrically in the United States on December 25, 2008 to negative reviews and was a commercial failure.
+The film was released theatrically in the United States on December 25, 2008, to negative reviews and was a commercial failure.
 It was later released on DVD and Blu-ray on April 14, 2009.

 Plot

 Denny Colt, also known as "the Spirit", learns about a major case from Detective Sussman involving his nemesis "the Octopus".
 The Spirit dons his costume and travels across rooftops, saving a woman before connecting with Officer Liebowitz.
 At the swampland, femme fatale Sand Saref rises from the water to shoot Sussman.
 The Spirit and Liebowitz find the wounded Sussman.
 Sand and her husband Mahmoud had earlier fled with chests they recovered from the water.
 Shot at, Sand escaped, leaving one chest behind which was retrieved by Octopus.
 The Octopus beheads Liebowitz and his cloned henchmen attack the Spirit.
 His accomplice Silken Floss flees with the chest as the two arch-nemeses fight.

 The next morning, the Spirit is awakened by his lover Dr. Ellen Dolan, daughter of Commissioner Eustace Dolan.
-He is undeterred by his gunshot wounds.
+He is undeterred by his gunshot wounds, which have fully healed.
 He notices a gold locket in Sussman's hand, which had been torn from Sand's neck.
 The locket contains pictures of a much-younger Colt and Sand, and had been his gift to her.
 Sand had become disenchanted with the city's corruption following the death of her father, a police officer, and left for fifteen years.
 In a secret lair, the Octopus and Silken Floss discover their chest contains the Golden Fleece, not the Blood of Heracles, as expected.
 Sand and Mahmoud visit an underworld figure who sold them the location of the treasure, and it is implied he gave the location to the Octopus.

-Having fully regenerated, Commissioner Dolan calls The Spirit away to a case and relates Sand's history as one of the world's great jewel thieves.
+Commissioner Dolan calls The Spirit away to a case and relates Sand's history as one of the world's great jewel thieves.
 While arresting her, he reveals he knows she is looking for the Golden Fleece, and she shoves him through a window, which he survives.
 The Spirit receives a tip on the location of the Octopus's lair, but is captured while investigating.
 The Octopus reveals that his and Floss's experimentation led to the creation of an immortality serum.
 The Octopus first tested it on Colt's dead body.
 Colt was revived and earned the ire of Death for escaping her clutches.
 Eventually, the Octopus injected himself with the serum, but he needs the blood of the demigod Heracles to perfect the formula.
 The Spirit escapes by seducing assassin Plaster of Paris, who as a parting gift turns on The Octopus.
 When the Spirit mentions Sand's name, she stabs him out of spite.